abrakingoo/PLP/portfolio/README.md

 - Edit your HTML or CSS in VS Code
 - Save changes (`Ctrl + S` or `Cmd + S`)
 - Preview again in the browser

+---

+## 🔧 Development Process

+Although this is a solo project, here's an overview of how I approached the development:

+- ✅ **HTML & CSS**: lightweight, fast-loading, and fully static portfolio without relying on JavaScript or frameworks — perfect for learning and accessibility.
+- ✅ **Responsive Design**: built mobile-first using CSS Grid and Flexbox to ensure the layout works across all screen sizes.
+- ✅ **Version Control**: Git was used consistently to track changes and manage the project in a structured way.
+Commit history reflects the step-by-step build process.
+- ✅ **Tools Used**:
+  - Visual Studio Code (VS Code)
+  - Formspree (for handling contact form submissions)
+  - Vercel (for deploying the live site)
+  - Live Server extension (for local preview during development)

 ### 📬 Contact